BrianInGermany/mainandwine/index.md

 ## [**Join on Facebook**](https://www.facebook.com/groups/offenbachenglishspeakers)
 ## [**Join on Telegram**](https://t.me/mainandwine)
 - Please note you must do a Captcha on Telegram to prove you're human.
-- We use Telegram so for group functionality data-protection reasons, we are not crazies. :)
+- We use Telegram for group-functionality and data-protection reasons.
+  - We are not crazies. :)
 ## Next Events
 ### Thursday English Lunchbreak
 - __Thursdays at ~12:30-1:30pm__